Where Cintas Stands With Analysts | Benzinga

 |0

-These 6 analysts have an average price target of $391.0 versus the current price of Cintas at 401.66, implying downside.
+These 8 analysts have an average price target of $388.88 versus the current price of Cintas at 383.61, implying upside.

 Analysts work in banking and financial systems and typically specialize in reporting for stocks or defined sectors.
 Analysts may attend company conference calls and meetings, research company financial statements, and communicate with insiders to publish “analyst ratings” for stocks.
 Analysts typically rate each stock once per quarter.